If you are arrested for DUI in California, you will face two separate legal proceedings:

 In criminal cases, prosecutors have the burden to prove DUI beyond a reasonable doubt.
 This is much higher than “by a preponderance of the evidence” in DMV hearings, which is only a civil proceeding.

-Therefore, it is possible for a person to lose a DMV hearing but win the DUI criminal trial.
+Therefore, you can lose a DMV hearing but still win the DUI criminal trial.
 In DMV hearings, reasonable doubt as to your guilt can exist: It just has to be more likely than not that you committed DUI.

-But because the DMV and DUI court hearing processes are completely separate proceedings, “winning” the DMV hearing does not automatically carry over to the court proceedings.
-For whatever reason, the prosecutor may still believe he/she has strong enough evidence to proceed to trial.
+Though because the DMV and DUI court hearing processes are completely separate proceedings, “winning” the DMV hearing does not automatically carry over to the court proceedings.
+For whatever reason, the prosecutor may still believe they have strong enough evidence to proceed to trial.

-And if you are ultimately convicted of the offense in court, the judge retains the power to revoke or suspend your license.
-This is why it is critical to have a California DUI defense attorney who knows how to win cases at the DMV and in court.
+Plus if you are ultimately convicted of the offense in court, the judge retains the power to revoke or suspend your license.

 Even if you lose your DMV DUI hearing, your DUI attorney nevertheless may have elicited information during the proceeding that could encourage the prosecutor to offer you a reduced plea.
 Certain plea bargains, or a win at trial, could also cause the DMV to set aside the driver’s license suspension even after it has gone into effect.